longest tunnel in india

 The construction of the Lærdal Tunnel was a significant undertaking, costing over a billion Norwegian Kroner and taking nearly five years to complete.
 The project faced numerous challenges, including:

-• The tunnel had to be carved through hard rock, which posed significant challenges.
+1. Hard rock and high pressure: The tunnel had to be carved through hard rock, which posed significant challenges.
 The immense pressure from the rock also posed risks of collapse.

-• The tunnel’s deep location meant dealing with high temperatures and humidity, which posed challenges for both the workers and the machinery.
+2. High temperatures and humidity: The tunnel’s deep location meant dealing with high temperatures and humidity, which posed challenges for workers and the machinery.

-• The construction of the tunnel had to take into account environmental considerations to minimize its impact on the surrounding ecosystem.
-Additionally, social issues such as the displacement of local communities and the impact on local traffic had to be addressed.
+3. Environmental and social concerns: The tunnel’s construction had to consider environmental considerations to minimize its impact on the surrounding ecosystem.
+Additionally, social issues, such as the displacement of local communities and the impact on local traffic, had to be addressed.

-• Ensuring the safety of the workers during the construction phase was a major concern.
+4. Safety and safety risks: Ensuring the safety of the workers during the construction phase was a major concern.
 Post-construction, the tunnel had to be equipped with safety features such as emergency phones, fire extinguishers, wiring for mobile phones, emergency niches, and turning areas.

 Thе Highеst Tunnеl in India